コンテンツにスキップ

 What kind of store would you like musicians to return to?

-Some musicians got hungry as soon as they arrived lol
+Some musicians say they got hungry as soon as they arrived lol

-Lastly, how can women feel more comfortable going to jazz houses in the future?
+Finally, what can be done to make it easier for women to visit jazz houses in the future?

 Please come to KAMOME lol